aspensmonster-school/cardgame/README.md

 cardgame
 ========

-For a Computer Science 2 class at Texas State University.
+This is for a Computer Science 2 class at Texas State University.
+I'm incorporating git and doxygen in an attempt to at least start to get a grasp on how software development is actually done in practice.
+Because writing software without a VCS and documentation platform seems a bit like building a house with no schedule or blueprints.
+Sure you can do it, but the product is probably going to suck.
+Here's to hoping this sucks less.

 NOTE: I'm conflicted about using Dr. Gregory's naming scheme.
 In the context of a VCS, it's bad practice.
 Not to mention I